 Ever since Gautama Buddha recommended living mindfully about 2500 years ago, people have been trying to live mindfully.
 In spite of it being such an ancient practice, people usually find that mindfulness is hard to practise.
 I am no exception.
 I have been practising mindfulness for a few years and have witnessed an enormous shift in the way I relate to life and the world.
 But, in spite of having been at it for a while and experienced its enormous benefits to my wellbeing firsthand, I still find mindfulness challenging and difficult to practise.

-So why is mindfulness so hard?
+But why is mindfulness so hard?

 I understand mindfulness as living in the present moment, with all my attention to what is.
 There are a couple of good reasons why mindfulness is so difficult to practise.
 Let me share them as I have understood.